dbsectrainer/Mandarin-Pathways/README.md

 - Practice dialogues and role-play

 ## Features

+### Progressive Web App (PWA)
+- Install as a standalone app on desktop and mobile devices
+- Offline access to lessons, audio, and practice materials
+- Push notifications for daily lesson reminders
+- Automatic updates when new content is available
+- Fast loading and smooth performance
+- Home screen icon for quick access
+- Full-screen immersive experience
+- Works across all modern browsers and devices

 ### Interactive Learning Interface
 - Dual audio tracks (English explanation + native Mandarin pronunciation)